3 days of activities and events oriented toward the Eastside’s transformation — October 31-November 2, 2016

 Professionals in city planning, transportation planning, community development, public space enhancement, cycling infrastructure, policy, real estate, development, housing, chambers of commerce, commercial sector, and civic leadership.

 Contact for sponsorship: firstname.lastname@example.org

 i-SUSTAIN/GEHL EVENTS IN BELLEVUE AREA

 Tactical urbanism projects are temporary actions that can inform and inspire larger transformations in the urban environment.
 Come envision how you can enliven the rail corridor!
-Everyone is welcome for free: Please register at https://www.rei.com/events/enlivening-wilburton-trailside-cafe/bellevue/158279
+This event is free and open to all, but space is limited.
+Please register at https://www.rei.com/events/enlivening-wilburton-trailside-cafe/bellevue/158279

 - 9:00 am to 2pm, Bellevue, WA (location will be provided to registrants)